 - What can you bring to the company that other candidates can’t?

-- What makes you want to come into work each day?
+- What makes you want to come to work each day?

 - What are your strengths and weaknesses?